-Q21.
-How can I change by Mobile Number and/or Email-id in UDIN?
-When would I be able to generate UDIN in case of change of Mobile Number and Email-id?

-Ans.
-In UDIN, the details of Members are fetched from ICAI records in SSP Portal.
-In case any member wants to update his Mobile No. and / or Email-id, he has to update the same at SSP Portal (Self Service Portal).
-Only after the approval of these details at SSP, these will be updated at UDIN Portal automatically from SSP Portal.
+- Q24.
+How can I change my Mobile Number and/or Email-id in UDIN?
+When would I be able to generate UDIN in case of change of Mobile Number and Email-id? - Ans.
+In UDIN, the details of Members are fetched from ICAI records in SSP.
+In case any member wants to update his Mobile No. and / or Email-id, he has to update the same at SSP (Self Service Portal).
+Only after the approval of these details at SSP, these will be updated at UDIN Portal automatically from SSP. - Q25.
+Whether fresh registration is required for every financial year? - Ans.
+There is no need for fresh registration under UDIN Portal for every financial year.